reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

 In this task, you will create six Power Query queries that will each load as a table to your model.

    *Power Query is a Microsoft technology used to connect to data stores, profile data, and transform data.
 You’ll define query for each table your model.*

+1. In Power BI Desktop, in the SQL Server Database window, at the left, select Microsoft Account.
+(Insert Image)

+2. Click Sign In.

+3. Sign in using the lab Azure credentials.

+4. Click Connect.
+(insert image)

 1. In Power BI Desktop, in the **Navigator** window, select (don’t check) the **wwi.DimCity** table.